 You should read and understand this Supplement, the Offering Circular and any documents that we have incorporated by reference in the Offering Circular before considering the purchase of the Certificates.
-If the Certificates are Commingled Pass-Through Certificates (i.e., Certificates that are backed, in whole or in part, by Fannie Mae-issued UMBS, Supers, Legacy TBA-eligible MBS, Legacy TBA-eligible Megas or REMIC securities backed entirely by UMBS), you should also read and understand the applicable Fannie Mae Offering Materials.
+If the Certificates are Commingled Pass-Through Certificates (i.e., Certificates that are backed, in whole or in part, by Fannie Mae-issued UMBS, Supers, Legacy TBA-eligible MBS or Legacy TBA-eligible Megas), you should also read and understand the applicable Fannie Mae Offering Materials.